Skip to main content

 Similarly, Bob can also perform reencryption on behalf of Alice using attestedDecryptWithVoucher() with a reencrypt public key.
 This is similar to standard attested decrypt reencryption.

-import type { HexString } from '@inco/js';
+import type { HexString } from '@inco/lightning-js';

-// Generate a reencrypt keypair for Bob
+// Generate an X-Wing keypair for reencryption

-const reencryptKeypair = generateSecp256k1Keypair();
+const reencryptKeypair = await generateXwingKeypair();

 const reencryptPubKey = reencryptKeypair.encodePublicKey();